OpenSourceEconomics/epp_topics/src/epp_topics/projects/reproducibility/screencast/script.md

 - There is no commenting out code and running again
 - There is no need to run multiple files in the correct order
 - ...

+# Summing up

+- Availability
+- Version Control
+- Separation of source and output
+- Automation
+- Documentation and readability